Skip to main content

 Marly II

-STIB is applying eco-construction principles to the building of this depot and is aiming for BREEAM certification in accordance with strict specifications:
+The STIB is applying eco-construction principles for the construction of this depot and is aiming for BREEAM certification in accordance with strict specifications: rainwater recovery for bus washing and sanitary facilities, recycling of bus washing water, green roof, insulation exceeding legal requirements, photovoltaic panels, etc.

 av du Roi